EnzoZafra/SecureFileSystem/README.md

 uses the following cryptography tools:

 1. AES Encryption for encrypting files on the server
+    * The files are encrypted by calculating a key using the server's passphrase on login
+    * Every time the client requests a file, filenames or directory names the server decrypts the data before passing it on to the RSA encryptor for communication
+    * When the server receives data to save, the server encrypts it with its key before its stored
 2. RSA assymetric encryption when communicating between the client and server
+	* All data transfer between the server and the client is encrypted.
+	* Keys are generated when the Client registers and the public key is shared on login
+	* Data outgoing is always encrypted with the receiver's public key
+	* Data incoming is decrypted with the receiver's private key

 3. SHA-2 for hashing passwords and creating certificates
+	* The client's password is hashed before it's sent in the socket for verification.
+The server then checks the hash if it matches the username and password that is stored on registry.
+	* When the user successfully logs in, the server computes the checksum of its files and directories.
+If the checksum does not match, it sends a warning to the user.
+	* Whenever an internal user modifies, creates or deletes a file, the checksum of the files are recalculated and stored to be verified later

 ## Getting Started